-Recording Complaints
+Recording Complaints and their outcome

 Staff dealing with a concern or complaint are expected to record the progress of the complaint and the final outcome.
 A complaint may be made in person, by telephone, or in writing.
 At the end of a meeting or telephone call, the member of staff needs to seek to ensure that the complainant and the school have the same understanding of what was discussed and agreed.
-A brief note of meetings and telephone calls must be kept and a copy of any written response added to the record.
-Records of complaints are to be kept in the pupil file.
+A brief note of meetings and telephone calls must be kept and a copy of any written response added to the record, including whether the complaint was resolved at stage two or progressed to a stage three panel hearing and what action was taken by the school as a result of the complaint.
+Records of complaints will be kept confidentially by the Head's PA., except where the secretary of state requests access to them.